gmifflen/zsh-fedora-plugin/README.md

 # zsh-fedora-plugin

-This plugin alias some dnf options to shorter alternatives
+This plugin alias some dnf options to shorter alternatives, I know there may already be something like this, but this is made how I want it

 Oh My Zsh Install:
 clone the repo to the oh-my-zsh/custom/plugins directory